shazhou-ww/moorex/llm.md

 - `effectsAt(state)`: returns a Record of effects implied by the state (keys serve as effect identifiers). `state` is immutable; return immutable effect objects.
-- `runEffect(effect, state)`: returns `{ start, cancel }` to execute and abort
+- `runEffect(effect, state, key)`: returns `{ start, cancel }` to execute and abort
-  each effect; receives both the effect and the state that generated it.
-Both parameters are immutable.
+  each effect; receives the effect, the state that generated it, and the effect's key.
+All parameters are immutable (except key which is a string).